This unheard Steve Jobs tape is part of an amazing trove of tech history

 After all, we are among the lucky few who will hear about the NeXT computer directly from Steve Jobs himself.

 For Jobs, who was presiding over his first product reveal since being ousted from Apple more than three years earlier, the stakes couldn’t have been higher.
 And his new computer, aimed at the university market and created by some of the people who had designed the Mac, was appropriately dazzling.
-An imposing 1-inch black magnesium square nicknamed “the cube,” it ran a Unix-based operating system called NeXTStep and sported innovative features such as a “dock” to hold your apps and drag-and-drop tools for building new software.
+An imposing 1-foot black magnesium square nicknamed “the cube,” it ran a Unix-based operating system called NeXTStep and sported innovative features such as a “dock” to hold your apps and drag-and-drop tools for building new software.
 From its high-resolution display—1 million pixels of resolution!—to the ginormous 256 MB capacity of its optical storage drive, the NeXT cube felt like the future, in much the same way the original Macintosh had almost five years earlier.
 (For a while, it was a slightly vaporous future: NeXTStep 1.0 didn’t ship until September 1989, six months behind schedule and a year after Jobs unveiled it.)

 Sitting there being wowed by the machine was an oddly bittersweet experience.
 At $6,500, it was so far out of my price range that desiring one was purely aspirational, like lusting after a Lamborghini.
 (Not yet a tech journalist, I had no reason to expect I’d get to touch one in a professional capacity—in fact, I still haven’t.)
 But at evening’s end, as we streamed out of Jobs’s reality-distortion field back into the chilly Boston air, each of us got a NeXT product to take home: a glossy poster depicting the cube in all its unattainable glory.
 I tacked mine up next to my desk at work the next morning, and remain sorry that I didn’t keep it.